 How to Measure Kids Feet at Home

 Looking for tips on how to measure your child’s feet at home?
 Director and shoe fitting expert Garek Begg shares his top tips for measuring children’s feet.
-If you can’t leave the house, read on for advice on how to measure your child’s feet from home.
+This provides general advice and detail on some of the potential pitfalls, when measuring and fitting your child’s feet from home.

 How Can I Measure my Child’s Feet at Home?

 Actually the first question to ask is ‘How do I check if my child’s shoes still fit properly?’
-When it comes to kids’ feet, measuring is only the first part of the process.
-Measuring feet only gives us a guide as to where to start.
+When it comes to your child’s feet, measuring is only the first part of the process.
+Measuring feet only gives us a guide as to where to start – e.g. how long is your foot.
 The checking of the fit of the shoes is the most important part of the process.
 The reason for this is, that different styles and brands of shoe won’t always fit in the same size and further, don’t always fit true to size.
-Different last shapes (the moulds that shoes are made on) or even different materials can further alter the way they fit.
+Different last shapes (the moulds that shoes are made on) or even different materials can further alter the way they fit – narrow versus wide, as well as shallow versus deep.

 Steps to measure your kids feet at home